zulip/zulip/help/emoji-reactions.md

 {tab|mobile}

-1. Long press on a message.
+{!message-long-press-menu.md!}

-1. Select **Add a reaction** in the menu that appears.
+1. Tap **Add a reaction**.

-1. Select an emoji.
-Type to search, or tap the emoji you'd like to use.
+1. Start typing the name of the emoji you want to use, and select an emoji from the list of suggestions.

 {end_tabs}